canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 1. Deploy and secure the registry service.
 This is out of scope for this document, please follow the instructions for the registry that you want to deploy.
-2. Load all images from the upstream source and push to our registry mirror.
+2. Load all images from the upstream source and push to your registry mirror.
 3. Configure the Canonical Kubernetes container runtime (`containerd`) to load images from the private registry mirror instead of the upstream source.
 This will be described in the installation section.